-The Android notifications menu sometimes fills up so fast, it's easy to close it without properly checking it.
+The Android notifications menu sometimes fills up so fast, it's easy to clear it without properly checking it.
 If you've done this, and think you might have accidentally swiped something important into non-existence, you can still get it back.
-Here we show you how to recover lost notifications on your Android device by finding the Android notification history.
+Stock Android users can recover lost notifications on their Android device by finding the Android notification history.
 For devices with a different UI (such as Samsung's TouchWiz), this approach might not be available, but there is an app-based solution.

 How to recover lost notifications on Android